Helping Victims of Taxicab Accidents in Houston, Texas

 - Lost use of a body part as a result of the accident

 - Lost quality of life or enjoyment of life

 To successfully recover damages, the accident victim must obtain professional and objective opinion that proves the damages occurred as a direct result of the accident.

-The team of lawyers and legal professionals at Stewart J. Guss, Attorney at Law, are experienced personal injury negotiators and litigators.
+The team of lawyers and legal professionals at Stewart J. Guss, Injury Accident Lawyers, are experienced personal injury negotiators and litigators.
 Our skilled team can work to help you prove the legal elements of your case and can pursue monetary damages on your behalf.

 Holding a Taxicab Company Liable for Your Accident

 In some situations, a taxicab company, in addition to the negligent driver, can also share in some or part of the blame for a motor vehicle accident involving a taxicab.
 This depends largely upon whether the driver is an employee of the company or an independent contractor.

 Most companies’ insurance $1 Million, or more, policies cover their own employees, but not independent contractors.
 Instead, an independent contractor might maintain a much smaller personal insurance policy.

 Whether a taxicab driver works as an employee or an independent contractor of the taxi company generally rests on the degree of control that the company exercises over the driver.
 For example, if the driver sets hours and routes, the driver is more likely an independent contractor than an employee of the taxicab company.
 Other factors used to determine if the driver works as an employee or an independent contractor include:

 Whether the driver is required to prepare a service log or other report for the taxicab company – If so, the driver is more likely an employee, since an independent contractor, under most circumstances, is not required to draft such a report.